δ Librae (delta Librae)

 δ Librae is a variable and multiple main-sequence star in the constellation of Libra.

 δ Librae visual magnitude is 4.92.
-Because of its moderate brightness, δ Librae should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, δ Librae should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of δ Librae

 δ Librae is situated close to the celestial equator, as such, it is at least partly visible from both hemispheres in certain times of the year.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of δ Librae are provided in the following table:

 The simplified sky map below shows the position of δ Librae in the sky:

 Visibility of δ Librae from your location

 Today's δ Librae (delta Librae) rise, transit and set times from Greenwich, United Kingdom are the following (all times relative to the local timezone Europe/London):